 The Energiewende may work in Germany – but what about countries that don’t have such a strong economy?

-Thanks to the decline in investment costs and to lower operating costs, renewable sources are now competitive without subsidies in some parts of the world.
+Thanks to the decline in investment costs and to lower operating costs, renewable energies are now competitive without subsidies in some parts of the world.
 For example, in North and South America wind farms and large solar parks supply electricity more cheaply than new fossil fuel power plants do.
-Countries such as China, Brazil, South Africa and India are leaders in the development of renewable energy.
+Countries such as China, Brazil, South Africa and India are leaders in the development of renewable energies.
 However, this expansion is sometimes hindered by the fact that countries subsidise fossil fuels in order to keep consumer prices low.
-At around 550 million dollars per year, these subsidies are four times higher than funding for renewables.
-If these subsidies were used instead for programmes to improve energy efficiency, five times as much funding would be available.
+At around 325 billion dollars per year, these subsidies are more than twice as high as funding for renewable energies.
+If these subsidies were used instead for programmes to improve energy efficiency, three times as much funding would be available.

 As local resources, renewables reduce dependence on energy imports and exposure to volatile market prices for fossil fuels.
 They can also play an important role in meeting the growing energy demand in newly industrialising and developing countries, without increasing greenhouse gas emissions or polluting the local environment.